upandeltd/UpandeInABox/README.md

 **Install Lorawan Server**

-On the Debian Linux and its clones like Raspbian you can use the .deb package.
+On the Debian Linux and its clones like Raspbian we will install the server from a .deb package.
+But first install the Erlang/OTP 21.0 or later from Erlang Solutions.
 <!-- Unless you have Debian 10 (Buster) you have to install the Erlang/OTP 21.0 or later from Erlang Solutions first: -->
-First nstall the Erlang/OTP 21.0 or later from Erlang Solutions.

 ```sudo wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb```